Sumire0817/-Real-Estate-Website/README.md

 ## Features

 Responsive layout
-Clean HTML, Css and Js
+Clean Html, Css and Js
 Based on the provided design/mockup